abatilo/pulumi-composite-actions/README.md

 like a TypeScript action or a composite action, the action itself runs instantly.

+Then you might ask, but Aaron, they re-did their actions to use the Pulumi automation API!
+Now the actions are entirely in TypeScript.
+Isn't that fast enough?

+Yeah, yeah, you're right.
+But then I found another reason why I don't like their action.
+Their action will ALWAYS leave a comment on your PR after every single run, even when there isn't an actual change to be applied.
+Even if you don't have any Pulumi related changes, you'll get a new comment on your PR for every single push you make to a PR.
+This action will only comment if there are changes detected.

 **This does assume that pulumi is already installed by the time this action is called**